Toes in the Sand: How to Shoot Desert Photography

 Go to Higher Elevations

 Making desert landscapes look interesting and unique can be a challenge, so if you find that your desert landscapes are looking a little commonplace—go to a higher ground.
 This is a great trick to making your desert landscapes really pop.
 Hills and mountains are common in the desert and even the smallest change in elevation can really change the way your scene looks.
+Fortunately, there are always plenty of hills, rocks, and elevated surfaces in the desert that can help you find the unique camera angles you are looking for.

 This was captured atop a sand dune using a 400mm lens